 This will be straightforward for you, because you will already have a Roth IRA by this point.
 Just open a traditional account, put money in, and then convert it to your Roth.
 Done.

 Also, Roth contributions are more valuable in lower-income earning years.
 The reason is that you put this money into the Roth account likely at a lower tax bracket than when you take it out in retirement.
 This makes Roth the vehicle of choice during non-peak earning years.

 If you were, like me, completely oblivious to this stuff as a resident and you are now an attending, don’t sweat it.
-Yes, we are behind the eight-ball, but we can still make it to our financial goals despite our mistakes.
-It’s just going to take a little longer.
+The best day to start investing is yesterday; today is a close second.